bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 .. js:method:: BIMDataViewer.getStructure(uuid)

+    Get the structure of the Model

     :param integer uuid:
     :returns:  Promise *Function*

 Interface
 ---------

-Methods to modify display, view and point of view:
+Methods to modify the display, the view, and point of view.

 .. js:method:: BIMDataViewer.getColor(id)